ARPBlueSteel/sacabambaspis/content/Subject Support by Group/Group 3/History Folder/Military Models For Change.md

 Gradually the military lost their commitment to reform and in 1980, Fernando Belaunde Terry returned to power.

-In returning to power, Fernando Belaunde Terry was faced with huge economic powers
+In returning to power, Fernando Belaunde Terry was faced with huge economic problems.
+Free electiosn and democratic government could not find any solutions.
+The national debt had reached 16 billion and the country was bankrupt.
+As a result, opposition came from a new guerrilla movement called the [[Military Dictatorship - Peru#^e003d6|Shining Path]] or **Sendero Luminoso**.

+The military governments in [[Brazil - Vargas|Brazil]] and [[Military Dictatorship - Peru|Peru]] on the surface seems